 Yes, Twitch Affiliates can run ads and can get their share from the ad revenue.
 You can decide the ad's length and frequency.

 Have you started streaming but aren’t seeing growth?
-Here’s how you can grow your channel to improve the chances of becoming an affiliate.
+Here’s how you can grow your Twitch channel to improve the chances of becoming an affiliate.

 You don’t have to be a competitive gamer to earn a fanbase on Twitch.
 Content creators on Twitch curate many types of content, including gaming, sports, stock, Just Chatting, and others.
 So, choose your niche by following the trends on Twitch Strike and then stick with it.